cbcrc/radiocanadafonts/fontbakery/fontbakery-report.md

 redundant and serve only to increase the font&#x27;s file size.</pre>

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+ - one.lf
- - two.lf
+ - caron.cap
  - breve.cap
+ - uni20B2.BRACKET.100
+ - zero.lf
+ - nine.lf
  - five.lf
- - zero.lf
- - dotbelow
  - cent.BRACKET.100
- - dollar.BRACKET.100
- - three.lf
- - seven.lf
+ - ring.cap
- - uni20B2.BRACKET.100
+ - circumflex.cap
  - And 14 more.

 Use -F or --full-lists to disable shortening of long lists.